Chideme/chideme.github.io/_pages/cv.md

 Education
 ======

-* Ph.D, Department of Electronic Engineering (Computer Science and Information Engineering Group), National Kaohsiung University of Science and Technology, 2027 (expected)
+* Ph.D, Computer Science and Information Engineering, National Kaohsiung University of Science and Technology, 2027 (expected)
 * Master of Science in Information and Finance, National Taipei University of Technology, 2023
 * MicroMasters in Statistics and Data Science, MIT Institute for Data, Systems, and Society (IDSS)